Lisa Klein, PT, IMT.C

 He received his Masters in Physical Therapy from Howard University in 1998.
 Ty began training in Integrative Manual Therapy (IMT) in 2006.

 He became a Certified Manual Therapist from the university of St Augustine in 2007.

 In 2016, he became a Certified Orthopedic Manual Therapist through the Institute of Advanced Musculoskeletal treatments.
 Ty has always believed in a hands on approach to patient care and the healing power of human touch.

 Ty holds certification in Integrative Dry Needling, Advanced Strain Counter Strain and has had multiple classes in Manual treatment for the human system.
 He continues to advance his skills in the Manual treatment for concussions and in cranial therapy.
 Ty has extensive practice in orthopedic medicine working with prevention and functional restoration after Total joint replacements, rotator cuff repairs, ACL injury and repair, spinal and neurological post operative rehab.

 Ty practices in our VA office on Tuesday evenings.

 Zoë Cooprider Randol, PT, DPT

 Zoë joined Total Health Physical Therapy in 2017.
 She holds a Doctor of Physical Therapy (DPT) degree from Marymount University in Arlington, VA and has continued study through Integrative Manual Therapy (IMT) courses, Jones Institute Strain-Counterstrain and Posture Restoration Institute (PRI).
 She is a certified Pilates Mat and Apparatus Instructor through Quantum Pilates’ teacher training program.
 Zoë joined Total Health because of her personal commitment to treating patients holistically and empowering patients to achieve optimal function.
-She lives in Alexandria with her husband and two children.
+She lives in Silver Spring, MD with her husband and two children.

 Kate Halon, PT